acnorrisuk/js-questions/README.md

 # js-questions
-Questions from 'Learning Javascript from Scratch'  an email course from Zell Liew
+Questions from 'Learning Javascript from Scratch':  an email course from Zell Liew

 ## Baby Phase